Men's Health: Early Prostate Cancer Detection Leads to Better Outcomes

 Fefer: Prostate cancer is a very prevalent disease that is not preventable and due to its paucity of symptoms, has been usually diagnosed at an advanced stage.
 Since the introduction of PSA testing as part of the routine physical exam, there has been a shift to diagnose prostate cancer at an earlier stage, which translates into a better outcome through earlier interventions.

-What kind of screening is available for prostate cancer and at what age should people start?
+What kind of screening is available for prostate cancer and at what age should men start?

 Orio: Periodic PSA-based testing and physical exams are the two most common prostate cancer screenings available for men today.
-The U.S. Preventive Services Task Force suggests that for men aged 55 to 69 years, the decision to undergo PSA-based screening for prostate cancer should be an individual one.
+In 2018 the U.S. Preventive Services Task Force suggested that screening begin for men aged 55 to 69 years, however the decision to undergo PSA-based screening for prostate cancer should be an individual one based on the risk of harboring malignancy an often starts at earlier ages.

 Before deciding whether to be screened, men should have an opportunity to discuss the potential benefits and harms of screening with their clinician and to incorporate their values and preferences in the decision.
 In determining whether screening is appropriate in individual cases, patients and clinicians should consider the balance of benefits and harms on the basis of family history, race/ethnicity, comorbid medical conditions, patient values about the benefits and harms of screening and treatment-specific outcomes, and other health needs.

-Fefer: I fully agree with Dr. Orio’s statement above.
+Fefer: I fully agree with Dr. Orio.
 After discussing the pros and cons of screening with my patients, I frequently recommend to start checking PSA and to do a prostate exam at age 50, for healthy individuals without a family history of prostate cancer.
 For men with a first-degree relative diagnosed with prostate cancer before age 60, I recommend to begin screening in the mid 40s.
+New data suggest that checking PSA level once on the mid 40s could be beneficial for patients without risk factors as well.

 What are some of the risk factors for prostate cancer and are there lifestyle changes that can lower the risk?